Colorful Flowers at Sentosa

 coney island beach

-If you are here looking for more information, this article is a guide on how to get here, location spots for fishing, what to see and what to watch out for.
-Warning : this island is not officially opened yet.
-Venture at your own risk. ;)
+If you are here looking for more information, this article is a guide on how to get here, what to see and what to watch out for.

 This is a very isolated place.
 Visitors are advised not to come here alone.
-There is no shelter or facilities here.
-As highlighted during the recent lightning incident here, don’t seek shelter under a tree during stormy weather.
+There is no shelter or facilities here (Update : There are shelters here now).
+As highlighted during the past lightning incident here, don’t seek shelter under a tree during stormy weather.

 Why come here?
-Great fishing spots, peace and quiet, great location for sunset and sunrise views.
+Great place for hiking and birding, peace and quiet, great location for sunset and sunrise views.

 Google Map